-Studies have shown that young boys on a consistent training plan have potential to gain strength, speed, and aerobic endurance year after year during the ages of 12 and 15.
-Girls have also shown ability to develop athletically during these years.
+Studies have shown that young boys on a consistent training plan have the potential to gain strength, speed, and aerobic endurance year after year during the ages of 12 and 15.
+Girls have also shown an ability to develop athletically during these years.
 However, the girls rate of athletic development is much less than boys due to them having more estrogen as opposed to testosterone.
-Estrogen is a hormone that tends to increase the amount of fat in a persons body.
+Estrogen is a hormone that tends to increase the amount of fat in a person’s body.
 This is why young girls will develop speed, strength, and aerobic endurance at a lesser rate than their male counterparts whose hormones constantly produce muscle growth.

 I also find this to be true in my personal experience.
 I grew up doing martial arts which gave me a strong foundation of strength exercises that were mainly body weight movements.
-I got my first weight set when I was about 12 years old, a couple years after I started playing organized tackle football.
+I got my first weight set when I was about 12 years old, a couple of years after I started playing organized tackle football.
 It was a basic barbell with sand weight plates.
 I pumped those weights all the time.
-My goal was to get bigger muscles to protect myself from all of the impact of tackling that football was placing on my body.
+My goal was to get bigger muscles to protect myself from all of the impacts of tackling that football was placing on my body.
 I didn’t really know what I was doing.
 It was only a couple of exercises that I really knew how to do at that age.
 Barbell shoulder press and bicep curls.

 Training is almost always going to be beneficial (except for overtraining).
 It is best to get familiar with exercise early while a person is still in their youth stages of development.
 The prime time to be developing athletic ability is during the teenage years because an athlete will have a spike in his or her hormone levels due to puberty, which will result in muscle growth and gains in strength, speed, and agility.